datadryad/dryad-app/app/views/layouts/_help.html.md

 Required Fields:

 - Title : Title of the dataset.
 Make sure to be as descriptive as possible
-- Author(s) or Data Creator(s) : Name and institutional affliation of main researcher(s) involved in producing the data.
+- Author(s) or Data Creator(s) : Name, email address, institutional affliation of main researcher(s) involved in producing the data.
 If you include your [ORCID](http://orcid.org), we will request the ORCID registry auto-populate this publication on your ORCID profile
-- Data type : Type of data.
-This entry is constrained to a list from the DOI issuing agency, DataCite.
-Choose one that closest associated with your data
+- Abstract: Short description of dataset

 Optional Fields (the more you describe your dataset, the wider the reach):

 - Keyword(s) : Descriptive words that may help others discover your dataset.
 We recommend that you determine whether your discipline has an existing controlled vocabulary from which to choose your keywords.
 Please enter as many keywords as applicable
-- Abstract : An abstract or general description of the dataset
-- Methods : Any technical or methodological information that may help others to understand how the data were generated
+- Methods : Any technical or methodological information that may help others to understand how the data were generated (i.e. equipment/tools/reagents used, or procedures followed)
-- Usage Notes : Any technical or methodological information that may help others determine how the data may be properly reused
+- Usage Notes : Any technical or methodological information that may help others determine how the data may be properly re-used, replicated, or re-analyzed
 - Funding Information : Name of the funding organization that supported creation of the resource, including applicable grant number(s)
 - Related Works : Use this field to indicate other resources that are associated with the data.
-Examples include publications, other datasets, etc.
+Examples include publications, other datasets, code etc.
 -  Location information : Include the geo-coordinates or name of the location where your data were generated or the location that is the focus of your research

-##  Upload Basics
+## Upload Methods
-Here is some basic information on uploading datasets.
-See FAQs section below for more details.

-- We accept all file formats, although it is good practice to share data using open formats.
-See the [UK Data Archive](http://www.data-archive.ac.uk/create-manage/format/formats-table) for a list of optimal file formats
-- Include any files that may help others to use your data.
-This includes readme files, formal metadata files, or other critical information
-- Any data submitted will be under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-We do not currently support any other license types, nor do we allow for restrictions on data access or use
-- It is your responsibility to ensure your data are being shared responsibly and ethically.
-Please be careful of sharing sensitive data and ensure you are complying with institutional and governmental regulations
+We have two different options for uploading your data.
+- Upload directly from your computer: by using drag and drop or the upload button.
+We allow for 10gb of data per DOI to be uploaded this way.
+- Upload from a server or the cloud: by entering the URL of the location where data are held on a server, or the sharing link for Box, Dropbox, or Google Drive.
+We allow for 100gb of data per DOI to be validated and uploaded this way.

+Please note that you may only use one of these two upload methods per version, but you may do subsequent versions of your data publication and utilize different methods of upload this way.

+## Publication and Citation
+- We do allow for you to delay the publication of your data if for the purposes of having a related article under peer review.
+If you do choose to utilize this feature we allow for up to a maximum of 180 days to delay publication.
+- As soon as your data publication is public we recommend citing and publicizing your work with your given DOI.
+- If you have edits, additional data, or subsequent related work we recommend versioning your data by using the "update" link.
+Your subsequent versions will appear on the same landing page that your DOI directs to.

 ##  Frequently Asked Questions
 You are accessing a self-service data publication service developed by the California Digital Library.
 This service is branded under different names: Dash, datashare, and ONEshare.
 Don't worry, each of these brands offer the same product and features.
 Below are FAQs.
 Unless otherwise mentioned, all infomration below covers all instances of our service.